Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Abstract

 \section{Abstract}

-In the paper, we study a class of useful non-convex minimax optimization problems on Riemanian manifolds and propose a class of Riemanian gradient descent ascent algorithms to solve these minimax problems.
-Specifically, we propose a new Riemannian gradient descent ascent (RGDA) algorithm for the \textbf{deterministic} minimax optimization.
-Moreover, we prove that the RGDA has a sample complexity of $O(\kappa^2\epsilon^{-2})$ for finding an $\epsilon$-stationary point of the nonconvex strongly-concave minimax problems, where $\kappa$ denotes the condition number.
-At the same time, we introduce a Riemannian stochastic gradient descent ascent (RSGDA) algorithm for the \textbf{stochastic} minimax optimization.
-In the theoretical analysis, we prove that the RSGDA can achieve a sample complexity of $O(\kappa^3\epsilon^{-4})$.
-To further reduce the sample complexity, we propose a novel momentum variance-reduced Riemannian stochastic gradient descent ascent (MVR-RSGDA) algorithm based on the momentum-based variance-reduced technique of STORM.
-We prove that the MVR-RSGDA algorithm achieves a lower sample complexity of $\tilde{O}(\kappa^{(3-\nu/2)}\epsilon^{-3})$ for $\nu \geq 0$, which reaches the best known sample complexity for its Euclidean counterpart.
-Extensive experimental results on the robust deep neural networks training over Stiefel manifold demonstrate the efficiency of our proposed algorithms.
+In the paper, we study a class of useful minimax problems on Riemanian manifolds and propose a class of effective Riemanian gradient-based methods to solve these minimax problems.
+Specifically, we propose an effective Riemannian gradient descent ascent (RGDA) algorithm for the deterministic minimax optimization.
+Moreover, we prove that our RGDA has a sample complexity of $O(\kappa^2\epsilon^{-2})$ for finding an $\epsilon$-stationary solution of the Geodesically-Nonconvex Strongly-Concave (GNSC) minimax problems, where $\kappa$ denotes the condition number.
+At the same time, we present an effective Riemannian stochastic gradient descent ascent (RSGDA) algorithm for the stochastic minimax optimization, which has a sample complexity of $O(\kappa^4\epsilon^{-4})$ for finding an $\epsilon$-stationary solution.
+To further reduce the sample complexity, we propose an accelerated Riemannian stochastic gradient descent ascent (Acc-RSGDA) algorithm based on the momentum-based variance-reduced technique.
+We prove that our Acc-RSGDA algorithm achieves a lower sample complexity of $\tilde{O}(\kappa^{4}\epsilon^{-3})$ in searching for an $\epsilon$-stationary solution of the GNSC minimax problems.
+Extensive experimental results on the robust distributional optimization and robust Deep Neural Networks (DNNs) training over Stiefel manifold demonstrate efficiency of our algorithms.